How to Create Backfillable Qualitative Questions

 Example questions:

-Click the button for your chosen question type to proceed to the creation form.
+Click the card for your chosen question type to proceed to the creation form.

 Step 2: Create Your Question